What Are A2A Payments (Account-to-Account) in Banking?

 In 2020, the amount of UK cash payments decreased by 35%, resulting in only 17% of all UK payments being done with paper money.
 “The pandemic ultimately results in some remarkable changes in payments behavior, and while it’s too early to say whether they are permanent changes, we did see an acceleration in some existing trends such as the reduction in cash usage and the growth in contactless and mobile payments,” says David Postings, chief executive of UK Finance.

 The world’s major credit card companies will be keeping a close eye on this dispute.
 American Express, Visa, CapitalOne, Chase, and Mastercard both have impressive margins EBITDA of 60-70%, which could suggest a market decline, as numerous observers have noted.
 When all banks are linked to all retailers and consumers at all times, these 4-party party intermediaries of the 1960s may become history.
-An example of this Invader may be the account-to-account payments (A2A).
+A2A payments exemplify this shift, acting as modern disruptors to traditional four-party card networks.

-One in four vendors questioned by Omdia stated that embracing new payment methods online has substantially increased in importance due to the pandemic.
+In India, the pandemic significantly accelerated the adoption of digital payment methods, with small businesses and street vendors increasingly accepting UPI via QR codes as the default payment mode.
 For example, the FCMG and grocery sector (where 3 in 4 dealers asserted their need to enhance their capabilities for online payment tools usage) has seen such significant growth online.
 It is clearly incredibly motivated to reduce its costs of processing payments on such frequent transactions.

 Because of open banking emergence and real-time transactions, the A2A payment option has the potential to become a real credible challenger to the credit card payment rail for daily transactions as well.
 This is nothing new; bank transfer services have been around for a while and are conventionally used by customers to schedule constant bill payments (i.e., direct deposit).